Longitudinal redundancy check

 In telecommunication, a longitudinal redundancy check (LRC), or horizontal redundancy check, is a form of redundancy check that is applied independently to each of a parallel group of bit streams.
 The data must be divided into transmission blocks, to which the additional check data is added.

-The term usually applies to a single parity bit per bit stream, calculated independently of all the other bit streams (BIP-8), although it could also be used to refer to a larger Hamming code.
+The term usually applies to a single parity bit per bit stream, calculated independently of all the other bit streams (BIP-8).

 This "extra" LRC word at the end of a block of data is very similar to checksum and cyclic redundancy check (CRC).

 Optimal rectangular code

 While simple longitudinal parity can only detect errors, it can be combined with additional error-control coding, such as a transverse redundancy check (TRC), to correct errors.
 The transverse redundancy check is stored on a dedicated "parity track".